PAC Handbook - Production

-- Assist House Manager with procedures related to safety and security of the patrons and center.
+- Assist House Manager with procedures related to the safety and security of the patrons and center.

 - Assist patrons with disability-related issues.

-- Provide accurate knowledge to patrons regarding venue logistics (i.e. location of ticket office, restrooms, phones, concessions, coat check, etc.)
+- Provide accurate knowledge to patrons regarding venue logistics (i.e. the location of the ticket office, restrooms, phones, concessions, coat check, etc.)

 - Escort patrons to their seats.

-- Monitor physical surroundings in assigned area prior to and throughout event for safety, cleanliness and functionality; contact the House Manager with questions, comments, or concerns.
+- Monitor physical surroundings in the assigned area prior to and throughout the event for safety, cleanliness, and functionality; contact the House Manager with questions, comments, or concerns.

 - Respond quickly and courteously to patrons' needs, questions, comments, or concerns with answers and/or action.